Gordon S. Brown

-Gordon Stanley Brown (August 30, 1907 in Australia – August 23, 1996 in Tucson, Arizona) was a professor of electrical engineering at MIT.
+Gordon Stanley Brown (August 30, 1907 in Australia – August 23, 1996 in Tucson, Arizona) was a professor of electrical engineering at the Massachusetts Institute of Technology (MIT).
 He originated many of the concepts behind automatic-feedback control systems and the numerical control of machine tools.
-From 1959 to 1968, he served as the dean of MIT's engineering school.
+From 1959 to 1968, he served as the dean of the MIT School of Engineering.
 With his former student Donald P. Campbell, he wrote Principles of Servomechanisms in 1948, which is still a standard reference in the field.

 Biography

 Early life

 Brown was born in 1907 in Australia.
 He graduated from the Workingman's College (now the Royal Melbourne Institute of Technology) at the age of 18 with diplomas in civil, electrical and mechanical engineering.

 In 1929, Brown entered MIT as a junior, and graduated with a degree in electrical engineering in 1931.
 Continuing his studies at the Institute, he earned a master's degree in 1934.
 Since 1931 Brown assisted Harold Hazen in constructing an electro-optical analog computer based on Norbert Wiener's "Cinema Integraph" concept.
 In 1933 Brown's servomechanisms were displayed at the Century of Progress World Fair.
 In 1938 Brown received his Ph.D. for the study and making of the practical "Cinema Integraph", under tutelage of Hazen.